Danialpro2k04/clause_guard_live/README.md

 ## Why the live demo doesn't run through MCP

-This repo includes a full MCP (Model Context Protocol) server in `server/mcp_server.py`, but the hosted live demo doesn't call it.
+The real ClauseGurad repo includes a full MCP (Model Context Protocol) server in `server/mcp_server.py`, but this hosted live demo doesn't call it.
 That's intentional, not a shortcut.

 MCP servers communicate over local transport (stdio) with a client running